Articles

 In the past few months, we have seen prices of cryptocurrency in particularly Bitcoin grew significantly within a short period of time.
 Bitcoin was the first decentralized digital currency created in 2009 by Satoshi Nakamoto on the basis of open-source software.
 It...

-Understanding Limited Liability Partnership in Malaysia
+Understanding Limited Liability Partnership (LLP) in Malaysia

-Limited Liability Partnership (“LLP”) is a new corporate vehicle introduced by the enactment of Limited Liability Partnerships Act 2012.
-LLP combines the features and benefits of a private limited company and a conventional partnership.
-In understanding the characters...
+Understanding Limited Liability Partnership (LLP) in Malaysia Limited Liability Partnership (“LLP”) is a new corporate vehicle introduced by the enactment of Limited Liability Partnerships Act 2012.
+LLP combines the features and benefits of a private limited company...

 LAW 101 on Non-Dilution Clauses